ryanjblack/resume/_posts/about-me.md

 <div class="px-4 py-2 m-2"><img class="m:auto" src="/assets/blog/preview/web-design-tcb.gif" /></div>

-Copy goes Here <a class="hover:underline text-blue-600" href="http://ryanjblack.xyz/wp-template/">work examples</a>
+Here is an example of a <a class="hover:underline text-blue-600" href="http://ryanjblack.xyz/wp-template/">WordPress theme I made for a client.</a> This site is built for B2B and B2C purposes, with a simple-to-use inventory system.

 ### React/next.JS